Skip to content

 Methodology

-The BCPI weights are constructed using primarily data from input-output (IO) tables computed by Statistics Canada, which are only available with a four-year lag (currently up to 2012).
+The BCPI weights are constructed using primarily data from input-output (IO) tables computed by Statistics Canada, which are only available with a lag.
 Other data sources are used when the IO disaggregation is insufficient to permit individual commodity value calculations.

 The weights are approximated using changes in Canadian commodity prices and proxies of commodity production volumes.
 Specifically, the percentage change in Canadian production value (from which the weights are derived) is approximated by the product of the annual percentage changes in the commodity price and the estimated Canadian production volume.
 Production volumes are proxied using available data from official sources, including Statistics Canada, National Resources Canada, and the National Energy Board.